 Taking seven years and finished in 1702 using a landscaping technique called kaiyu-shiki tsukiyama sensui teien, this sprawling garden (more like a park) includes a man-made hill (tsukiyama), a large lake (sensui), and a river.
-Rikugien houses to more than 400 maple trees, ginkgos and zelkovas.
+Rikugien houses more than 400 maple trees, ginkgos, and zelkovas.

 In the daytime, the place itself is already pretty to explore.
 On special days, Rikugien Gardens will be open till night and the garden illuminated.
 I didn’t get to see it at night but am sure that will be a lovely sight!